Defiant Mugabe Refuses To Step Down As Zimbabwe's President

 The military staged what it insists was not a coup, but rather a "bloodless correction," on Wednesday, saying its aim was not to target Mugabe himself, but the "criminals around him who are committing crimes."
 Several senior officials have been detained in the wake of the army's move, according to the BBC.

 Even so, negotiations are underway to get Mugabe, who has ruled the former British colony since it gained independence 37 years ago, to voluntarily resign.
-At 93, he is insisting that to be allowed to serve out his term until elections next year.
+At 93, he is insisting that he be allowed to serve out his term until elections next year.

-But in an indication of how much things have changed in recent days, NPR's Ofeibea Quist-Arcton reports that the ruling ZANU PF party, long viewed as Mugabe's personal fiefdom, is meeting Friday to work on a draft resolution that could lead to his impeachment next week.
+But in an indication of how much things have changed in recent days, NPR's Ofeibea Quist-Arcton reports that the ruling ZANU-PF party, long viewed as Mugabe's personal fiefdom, is meeting Friday to work on a draft resolution that could lead to his impeachment next week.

-Journalist Jeffrey Barbee tells Morning Edition that in the last few days, Zimbabwe has been "surviving on rumors."
+Journalist Jeffrey Barbee tells Morning Edition that in the past few days, Zimbabwe has been "surviving on rumors."

 "There's almost no security on the streets.
 Everything is quiet," he says.